benwilcock/cqrs-microservice-sampler/README.md

 That's it!
 Go ahead and repeat the test to add some more products if you like, just be careful not to reuse the same product ID when you POST or you'll get a `409 Conflict` error.

 If you're familiar with MongoDB you can inspect the database to see all the events that you've created.
 Similarly if you know your way around the RabbitMQ Management Console you can see the messages as they flow between the command-side and query-side microservices.
 If you like you can also execute the integration tests using the command..

 ```bash
 $ ./gradlew integration-test:integrationTest
 ```

-#About the Author
-[Ben Wilcock](href="https://uk.linkedin.com/in/benwilcock) is a freelance Software Architect and Tech Lead with a passion for microservices, cloud and mobile applications.
-Ben has helped several FTSE 100 companies become more responsive, innovate faster and leverage higher returns from their software investments.
-Ben is also a respected technology blogger who's articles have featured in Java Code Geeks, InfoQ, Android Weekly and more.